jeffmbelt/opnsense/README.md

 | Schedule:                 | none                              |
 | Gateway:                  | default                           |

-9) Add outgoing Firewall Rule to WAN
+9) Add outgoing Firewall Rule to WAN, put these before any GeoBlock rules so the services will work regardless of country blocking rules.

 Firewall -> Rules -> WAN